trapexit/mergerfs/README.md

 If `direct_io` is disabled it is probably a good idea to enable `dropcacheonclose` to minimize double caching.

 #### NFS clients don't work

 Some NFS clients appear to fail when a mergerfs mount is exported.
 Kodi in particular seems to have issues.

 Try enabling the `use_ino` option.
 Some have reported that it fixes the issue.

 #### rtorrent fails with ENODEV (No such device)

 Be sure to turn off `direct_io`. rtorrent and some other applications use [mmap](http://linux.die.net/man/2/mmap) to read and write to files and offer no failback to traditional methods.
 FUSE does not currently support mmap while using `direct_io`.
-There will be a performance penalty on writes with `direct_io` off as well as the problem of double caching but it's the only way to get such applications to work.
+There may be a performance penalty on writes with `direct_io` off as well as the problem of double caching but it's the only way to get such applications to work.
 If the performance loss is too high for other apps you can mount mergerfs twice.
 Once with `direct_io` enabled and one without it.
+Be sure to set `dropcacheonclose=true` if not using `direct_io`.

 #### Plex doesn't work with mergerfs

 It does.
 If you're trying to put Plex's config / metadata on mergerfs you have to leave `direct_io` off because Plex is using sqlite which apparently needs mmap. mmap doesn't work with `direct_io`.
+To fix this place the data elsewhere or disable `direct_io` (with `dropcacheonclose=true`).

 If the issue is that scanning doesn't seem to pick up media then be sure to set `func.getattr=newest` as mentioned above.

 #### mmap performance is really bad

 There [is a bug](https://lkml.org/lkml/2016/3/16/260) in caching which affects overall performance of mmap through FUSE in Linux 4.x kernels.
 It is fixed in [4.4.10 and 4.5.4](https://lkml.org/lkml/2016/5/11/59).

 #### When a program tries to move or rename a file it fails